JacobTh98/plotLaTeX/README.md

-# plotLaTeX
+# plot $\LaTeX$

-Package for exporting Python data to a LaTex plot.
+The `plotLaTeX` package is a recent project to make exporting Python data to a LaTex plot easier.

 ## Installation

-At the moment there is no [pip](https://pypi.org/) release available.
+At the moment, no [pip](https://pypi.org/) release is available.
 Probably in the future...

 To use the package